Syed-56/City-Navigator/README.md

 # City Navigator
 A C++ project using SFML to visualize Data Structures and Algorithms.
+To Play: download from "https://github.com/Syed-56/City-Navigator/releases/download/v1.0.0/City-Navigator-v1.0.0.rar" and run City-Navigator.exe

 ## Features
 - Travel in a built-in City